You-sha/Spaceship-Titanic/readme.md

 **Notes:**

-Hello.
-I'm very new to data science and **this is what I did to get an 80.5% accuracy on my Spaceship Titanic competition submission**.
+**This is what I did to get an 80.5% accuracy on my Spaceship Titanic competition submission**, as pretty much a beginner.
 But it is far from perfect and I would really appreciate any constructive feedback on this project.

 Since I knew extremely little about all the machine learning models and hyperparameters and what-not when I was working on this, I just decided to follow the basics and do my best to fill null values as accurately as possible.
 Then I just trained and predicted using the basic models that I knew, and a couple I know nothing about (haha dw I'll learn them soon).